-- A completed and signed Concordia University Texas Application for Admissions for International Students - A non-refundable application fee of \$50.00. - Official transcripts of all credits earned or attempted from each high school and/or college. - If the student did not attend high school and/or college in the US, an official evaluation through (WES) or (ECE) of all secondary and/or post-secondary work completed outside of the United States is required.
+- A completed and signed Concordia University Texas Application for Admissions for International Students - A non-refundable application fee of \$50.00. - Other fees may be required as applicable. - Official transcripts of all credits earned or attempted from each high school and/or college. - If the student did not attend high school and/or college in the US, an official evaluation through (WES) or (ECE) of all secondary and/or post-secondary work completed outside of the United States is required.